molbiodiv/bcdatabaser/README.md

                              the --taxa-list file) are checked against the names.dmp file from NCBI The program stops with an error if any species name is not listed in names.dmp.
+If --warn-failed-tax-names is set
+                             the program does not stop but prints a warning.
                              Set the path to the names.dmp file via --names-dmp-path Default: false

+    [--warn-failed-tax-names]
+                             Only used if --check-tax-names is set.
+Instead of dying when a tax name in the --tax-list is unknown these taxa are removed from the search string and a warning is printed.
+This means that your search string does not contain all taxa in your file so it is important to check the warning to see which ones were removed.
+                             Default: false

     [--names-dmp-path <PATH>]
                              Path to the NCBI taxonomy names.dmp file to